 - California Doubling: In-Universe.
 In one of the Garland King missions, "Jewel in the Sun", the grasslands of Solis stand in for Medici for filming a flashback scene, the Show Within a Show plot describing it as Rico racing against Mario Frigo in their youth.

-- Clashing Cousins: Mira and Gabriella Morales are this, with Mira as the leader of the Army of Chaos and Gabriella as commander of the local Black Hand division.
+- Clashing Cousins: Mira and Gabriela Morales are this, with Mira as the leader of the Army of Chaos and Gabriela as commander of the local Black Hand division.

 - Color-Coded for Your Convenience: As is tradition, military chaos objects are bright red and shiny silver, and Black Hand military hardware is, well, black.
 The Army of Chaos marks its holdings with bright pink, yellow, blue and green graffiti.